The Stable Homology of Congruence Subgroups: Partially Completed K -groups

 For example, if $p = 3$, then $p$ is very regular if and only if it satisfies the final condition of Lemma~\ref{lemma:crit2}, and this calculation suggests that the density of such quadratic fields (amongst those in which $3$ splits) is

 For such fields of fundamental discriminant $|d_F| <$ 1,000, 10,000, 100,000, and 300,000, the corresponding percentage of fields in which $3$ is very regular is 68.1\%, 64.6\%, 61.2\%, and 59.8\% respectively.
-(This is consistent with the slow monotone rate of convergence often observed in Cohen--Lenstra phenomena.)
-There are natural map:
+(This is consistent with the slow monotone rate of convergence often observed in Cohen--Lenstra phenomena, and also with the fact that the apparent error term is positive.)
+There are natural maps:

 From our discussion, the two outer groups should have a similar distribution.
 The group in the middle, however, having one further relation, should behave like the $p$-part of the class group of a \emph{real} quadratic field (this exact remark is made in the last paragraph of~\S8 of~\cite{CL}).} \end{remark}